hengebytes/search-bundle/Readme.md

 ```

-#### To enable OpenSearch Client add the following to your config/services.yaml file
+#### To create OpenSearch Client add the following to your config/services.yaml file

 ```yaml